Virginia–Highland: Preservation and balance

 In December 2008 the VHCA bought the land for New Highland Park, a small 0.41 acre park at N. Highland and St. Charles.

-In Autumn 2010, a rash of seven muggings occurred, statistics which were far lower than those of the 1980s when the neighborhood was edgy, but in 2010 shaking up the neighborhood.
+In Autumn 2010, a rash of seven muggings occurred.
+These statistics were far lower than those of the 1980s, when the neighborhood was rougher, but the news shook up the neighborhood in 2010.
 Partly in response, the local security patrol, FBAC, expanded patrol coverage to the entire neighborhood.
-Shortly thereafter in Nov.
-2010 Charles Boyer was murdered during a mugging, for which the "Jack Boys" were indicted in Jan.
+Shortly thereafter, in November 2010, Charles Boyer was murdered during a mugging, for which the "Jack Boys" were indicted in Jan.
 2011.
 Police continued to step up patrols and since then Virginia–Highland has returned to its status as one of Atlanta's lower-crime neighborhoods.

 Currently the neighborhood is enjoying adjacent development projects including a new biking and walking trail along the BeltLine Eastside Trail from Piedmont Park to Inman Park, as well as the redeveloped Ponce City Market, the old Sears building, now a major multi-use development.
 Behind Ponce City Market is Historic Fourth Ward Park, opened in 2011.

-In July 2014 the Atlanta City Council accepted the Virginia–Highland Civic Association's master plan, as a result of which the plan becomes part of the City of Atlanta’s Comprehensive Development Plan.
+In July 2014, the Atlanta City Council accepted the Virginia–Highland Civic Association's master plan, as a result of which the plan becomes part of the City of Atlanta’s Comprehensive Development Plan.